This is a comprehensive guide to commonly used eco-friendly terms and their meanings.

 Nevertheless, both recycling and upcycling are important eco-friendly practices as they provide means to reuse old materials instead of throwing them away to landfills.

-With this list of 25 eco-friendly terms and their meaning, we hope that we made it easy for people like you to familiarize the jargons that come with an eco-friendly lifestyle.
+With this list of 25 eco-friendly terms and their meaning, we hope we made it easy for people like you to familiarize the jargons that come with an eco-friendly lifestyle.

 And if there are more eco-friendly terms that confuse you, let us know in the comment section below.